Instagram Music Not Working: 10 Proven Fixes (2026)

 #How Do I Tell If Instagram Music Is Down for Everyone?

 Always rule out a Meta-side outage first.
-We’ve watched the Meta Status Instagram component flip to “degraded performance” about an hour before mainstream news picks it up.
+The Meta Status Instagram component often flips to “degraded performance” about an hour before mainstream news picks it up.

 Pair it with Downdetector’s Instagram page.
 Downdetector tracks user reports, so it catches regional issues the official status page sometimes misses.
 When both pages are green and your music still doesn’t load, the problem is on your side.